 With this in mind, we have provided the following three links for the analysis of Chapter 12 of the book of Exodus which serves as the firm foundation from which one can proceed to uncover the true facts:

-After perusing these three Posts it would behoove one to review a few popular statements used by the advocates of an 8-day observance for Passover/Unleavened Bread being Abib 14-21.
-The 8-day advocates propose the following:
+After perusing these three Posts it would behoove one to review a few statements used by most present-day Sacred Name groups for their popular form of an 8-day observance of Passover/Unleavened Bread which is Abib 14-21.
+These 8-day advocates propose the following:

 • Abib 14, Passover day, is not a Festival Day or High Sabbath.
 It is a memorial day and is also a preparation day for Abib 15, the Festival of Unleavened Bread.
 One commences eating unleavened bread just after sunset at the beginning of Abib 14.